backdrop-contrib/samlauth/README.md

 Using the migrate system to populate data is documented at e.g. https://www.drupal.org/node/2574707, but that is not a quick example/overview.)

+If authmap entries are prepopulated, the concept of "First login" does not apply; the actual first time a user logs into Drupal is not recognized as such.
+This means e.g. the included 'User Role Assignment' module will not do anything when its "Only take action on first login" setting is enabled.

 ### Login through the IdP vs locally; local password / email change

 After users have logged in through the SAML IdP, the association between that